-External recruitment means recruiting or hiring from outside the organization.
+External recruitment means recruiting or hiring from outside the organisation.
 This kind of recruitment involves a lot of planning, time and money.
 The different sources from which external recruitment can happen are advertisement, employment agencies, recommendations, educational institutions, etc.

 The employment selection process takes place in the following order:

 Application Blanks: This is the next process for those who clear the preliminary interview.
-They are asked to fill the application blanks.
+They are asked to fill in the application blanks.
 It has the data record of the candidates such as name, age, previous employment details, qualification, etc.

 Written Tests: This is the process where a candidate’s aptitude is tested.
 The written test involves testing their reasoning skills, their knowledge on the subject given, personality traits, etc.

 Employment Interview: This process is a one-on-one, face-to-face interview with the potential candidate.
 A panel of interviewers from the organisation discuss with the potential candidate to assess his personality and to know if he is best suited for the required opening in the organisation.
 This should happen with utmost honesty from the interviewer’s side and the judgement should be unbiased.

 Medical Examination: Once the candidate gets selected in the one-on-one interview, he or she should undergo the medical test to make sure he is physically fit for the job given.

 Appointment Letter: After the reference check of the employee is done, a formal appointment letter is handed to the employee which contains details like the package, benefits from the company, leave policy, joining date, etc.

 Training and Development